hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * One of the new neighbourhoods in London.
 See the Battersea Power Station that has been renovated into a shopping mall and [flats](https://propertylistings.ft.com/propertynews/london/7002-for-their-interiors-inspiration-battersea-power-stations-residential-architects-turned-to-the-buildings-original-role.html), and exciting architecture of the surrounding residential buildings.
 * Battersea Park and Albert Bridge (lit up beautifully at night).
 * Coffee: Nostos Coffee.
+* On my pastry wishlist: Mahali Bakery by Mahali and Co.

 ### <a name="brixton"></a> 3.
 Brixton

 * Street art.
 * [Brixton Windmill](https://www.brixtonwindmill.org/visit/plan-your-visit/) - an unexpected thing to see in London.
-* Parissi for a warm drink and a cake.